EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 That means our module is working!

 That’s all for now.
 In upcoming posts, we’ll start complicating things a bit by overriding Magento classes with our custom ones and creating custom controllers that will return information from the Magento core classes.
 We will also explore how to customize the front-end by creating a theme.
-Don’t forget to add any questions, suggestions or issues below!
+Don’t forget to add any questions, suggestions or issues in the comments below!